ASAN is a national network of people who help asylum seekers, refused asylum seekers and irregular migrants access food and shelter.

 How to join ASAN?

-Please click on this link and fill out the short form to be added to ASAN: https://www.surveymonkey.co.uk/r/RWNWML2
+You must also complete this short form to be added to ASAN: https://www.surveymonkey.com/r/DLWQFZR

 How to log in to ASAN?

-Once you have been added to ASAN you can log in to the group here: https://groups.google.com/g/asylum-support-advice-network
+Once you have been added to ASAN you can log in to the group here.

-If you would like to join ASAN, please follow the survey link on this page.
-If you have any problems using the link, please contact Holly@asaproject.org.uk.
+If you would like to join ASAN, please follow the SurveyMonkey link above.